Windows81/Roblox-Freedom-Distribution/Guides/AppendDeobfuscatedStrings/README.md

+# Work-in-progress

-# How I Exposed 2021E Rōblox's Strings
+_~~How I Exposed 2021E Rōblox's Strings~~_

-This procedure doesn't have a direct use case that I know of.
-It _might_ make it easier for me to develop Freedom Distribution in the future.
+These steps were intended for a procedure which doesn't produce expected results.
+Please ignore for now.

 Reach out to VisualPlugin if you need help with the instructions.